sinatra/sinatra-recipes/databases/mongo.md

 Mongo
 -----

 [Mongo][mongo] is a document-oriented database.
-It is easy to connect your applications to a Mongo database without the use of an Object Relational Mapper (ORM).
-The first step is to create a connection to your Mongo instance.
+Though Object Relational Mappers (ORMs) are often used to connect to databases, you will see here that it is very easy to connect your applications to a Mongo database without the use of an ORM, though several exist.
+See the [Mongo models][mongo_models] page for a discussion of some of the ORMs available.

+The first step is in connecting your application to an instance of Mongo is to create a connection.
 You can do this in your _configure_ block:

     require 'rubygems'
     require 'sinatra'